Excess heat is bad news for a computer. High temperatures can cause irreversible damage to electrical circuits and even fire or explosion.

 - Gold’s is 314 W/mK

-A quick glance at the numbers shows that plain air is horribly inefficient at transferring heat.
+A glance at the numbers shows that plain air is inefficient at transferring heat.
 Just placing a fan above the CPU is a terrible way to transfer heat away from the processor.
 For this reason, modern CPUs are also equipped with what is known as a heatsink.

 A heatsink is a large, metal cuboid comprised of dozens of metal fins and its purpose is to dissipate heat from the CPU.
 Since heatsinks make direct contact with the metal surface of the CPU and are usually made of aluminum alloy or copper, they can transfer heat away from the processor far more quickly than air can.